Huaiyuan-Jing/dracut-cryptsetup-duress/README.md

 ## Security Analysis & Limitations

 ### 1. Threat Model: Pre-Imaging
 This protocol defends against *immediate* physical compromise.
-It does not protect against attacks where an unauthorized actor has already cloned (imaged) the encrypted drive prior to the coercion event.
+If it is not configured to operate in TPM2 mode OR there is any other non-TPM bound keyslot, it cannot protect against attacks where an unauthorized actor has already cloned (imaged) the encrypted drive prior to the coercion event.
 In such cases, the erased header could be restored from the backup image.

 ### 2. Hardware Limitations (SSD Wear Leveling)
 On NAND-based storage (SSDs), issuing a header wipe command does not guarantee immediate physical overwriting of the data cells due to wear-leveling algorithms.
 The controller may mark the old header block as "invalid" and write zeros to a new block.
 Sophisticated forensic analysis at the controller level could potentially recover the old header before the drive's Garbage Collection (GC) cycle completes.
-* *Mitigation Research:* Future work involves binding the LUKS master key to the **TPM NVRAM**.
+* *Mitigation Research (Implemented):* Configure the tool works under the TPM2 mode.
+This binds the LUKS volume master key to the **TPM NVRAM**.
 Since TPM storage can be reset instantly and reliably, this would bypass SSD wear-leveling concerns.
+However, this requires that there should be only one keyslot in the LUKS header, and that keyslot is bound to the custom SK generated by `duressctl mode tpm`.
+Otherwise, an unauthorized actor could compel the victim to reveal the passphrase of the non-TPM volume master key, bypassing the TPM protection.

 ### 3. Operational Risks
 This tool is destructive by design.
-There is no recovery mechanism once the LUKS header is wiped.
+There is no recovery mechanism once the LUKS header is wiped or SK is dropped from TPM NVRAM.
 Users are advised to maintain secure, off-site backups if data recovery is required after a false-positive trigger.

 ### 4. Behavioral Assumptions (Rational Actor Model)
 This protocol implements a technical data protection mechanism.
 It assumes a "rational actor" threat model, where the unauthorized actor's primary goal is data acquisition.
 The premise is that demonstrating the irretrievable loss of data removes the incentive for continued coercion.
 However, this tool is strictly a technical control; it cannot mitigate physical safety risks if the unauthorized actor behaves irrationally or punitively following the data loss.

 ### 5. System Hardening Recommendation (Emergency Shell)
-If the erasure protocol is triggered, the boot process will fail (as the encrypted volume is no longer accessible), and the system may drop into a `dracut` emergency shell.
+If the data protection protocol is triggered, the boot process will fail (as the encrypted volume is no longer accessible), and the system may drop into a `dracut` emergency shell.
 To prevent unauthorized actors from utilizing this shell to probe the remaining hardware state, it is critical to **lock the root account**.
-* *Implementation:* Ensure the root is locked in the `/etc/shadow` file included in the initramfs generation.
+* *Solution:* Ensure the root is locked in the `/etc/shadow` file included in the initramfs generation.

 ## Project Roadmap

-The primary focus for future development addresses the hardware limitations of modern SSDs.
+The primary focus for future development addresses the granularity of the emergency signal.

-* **TPM 2.0 Integration & Key Binding:**
+* **Finer-grained Emergency Signal:**
-    To bypass SSD wear-leveling issues, future versions aim to bind the LUKS master key to the platform's TPM (Trusted Platform Module).
-In this configuration, the duress signal would trigger a reset of the TPM's NVRAM or specific PCR banks.
-Since the TPM state can be instantaneously and reliably cleared, this would render the decryption key mathematically unrecoverable, regardless of the physical state of the SSD's memory cells.
+    Emergency signals are currently global.
+Any registered signal will trigger the emergency data protection protocol on all LUKS containers.
+In certain scenarios, a signal tied to a specific LUKS container is desirable, rather than affecting all of them.

-    *Community contributions and Pull Requests regarding TPM 2.0 integration are highly encouraged.*
+    *Community contributions and Pull Requests regarding finer-grained emergency signal are highly encouraged.*

 ## Legal Disclaimer